USC-InfoLab/w4h-datasets/synthetic_datastet.md

 - distances: Distance covered by the subject while being active
 - steps: Steps taken by the subject
 - sleep:
-- weight: weight of the subject
+- weight: Weight of the subject
 - location: Location where the actvity was recorded